 - In the Head HTML section, copy and paste the following code:

 submit a URL to be removed from Google search results.
 Note that this will only apply to Google's search results.

-If you wish to block files in your HubSpot file manager, such as a PDF document, from being indexed by search engines, you will need to select a connected subdomain for the file(s) and use the file URL to be blocked from crawlers.
-Click here to learn more.
+If you want to block files in your HubSpot file manager (e.g., a PDF document) from being indexed by search engines, you must select a connected subdomain for the file(s) and use the file URL to be blocked from crawlers.

-If you're setting a user agent string to test crawl your website and are seeing a message of access denied - this is normal.
-Google is still crawling/indexing your site.
+If you're setting a user agent string to test crawl your website and are seeing a message of access denied, this is expected behavior.
+Google is still crawling and indexing your site.

-The reason you see this message is because in order to protect HubSpot-hosted sites from attackers, HubSpot only allows requests from the googlebot user agent coming from IPs that are owned by Google.
-Requests from other IP addresses (for example, from someone spoofing user-agent string) will be denied.
-HubSpot does this for other search engine crawlers, as well, such as BingBot, MSNBot, and Baiduspider.
+The reason you see this message is because HubSpot only allows requests from the googlebot user agent coming from IPs that are owned by Google.
+To protect HubSpot-hosted sites from attackers or spoofers, requests from other IP addresses will be denied.
+HubSpot does this for other search engine crawlers as well, such as BingBot, MSNBot, and Baiduspider.